dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 ## Development remarks (in-progress)

-### TODO for this doc
-- create in depth explanations for Wasm/WASI and how its concepts map to MSBuild concepts
-- discuss with people who understand MSBuild internals, WASI and dotnet interaction, users of MSBuild
-- elaborate how to give resources using wasmtime-dotnet

-### Tentatively resolved considerations
+### Architectural decision record
-- **Inside MSBuild or as a NuGet package?
+- **Inside MSBuild or as an external package?**
     - the feature seems largely independent
     - *-> separate repo https://github.com/JanProvaznik/MSBuild-Wasm, some features might need coordination - feature branch `dev/wasi-tasks`*
+    - *-> actually the TaskExecutionHost is a very deep MSBuild thing and would need refactoring*

 - **implementing WASI api on our own like [wasm in vscode](https://github.com/microsoft/vscode-wasm)?**
     - customizable👍